boukew99/gui_calculator/README.md

 Edit it by setting the text of a "char_button" to a different operator or by adding new char_buttons.
+Includes ANS, like a real calculator.

 It uses the Expression Class for parsing and executing, thus it supports most operations GDscript supports.